2002 Arizona Wildcats football team: at No. 22 Washington

+at Stanford

-Washington State
+vs No. 9 Washington State

 Arizona returned home and played against ninth-ranked Washington State, who ironically, was the team that the Wildcats beat for their last Pac-10 home win in 2000 (when they still had Dick Tomey as coach before hiring Mackovic).
 The defense, led by Briggs, would keep the Wildcats in it, but the offense sputtered, mostly due to being blitzed by the Cougars.
 Arizona would make crucial mistakes in the final quarter after having chances to come back, and would lead to another loss.

+at Oregon State

-UCLA
+vs UCLA

 On homecoming day, the Wildcats hosted UCLA.
 Arizona’s offense continued to struggle, and only scored on a long catch and run for a touchdown that would prevent a shutout.
 The defense was hurt by penalties and poor tackling, leading to the Bruins scoring over 30 points.
 The Wildcats would go on to drop their sixth consecutive loss of the year.

 Mackovic controversy

 Controversy erupted days after the loss, when Mackovic told one of his players that his poor blocking during the game made him a “disgrace to his family”, which hurt his feelings, as well as his teammates.
 Led by Briggs, the players reported the incident to both the Arizona president and athletic director, and discussed about a series of abuses by Mackovic, including one where Mackovic made a meltdown to the team after the loss to Wisconsin earlier in the season.
 The news made headlines around the Arizona campus as well as Tucson.
 In a press conference, Mackovic issued an apology to the program and the community and promised to treat respect to the team.
 Despite fans calling for his firing for both his behavior and the team’s losses, Mackovic would remain the coach through the end of the season.